Lucas-Ion/EV-Charging-Simulation/README.md

 # Reonic Takehome Challenge
 # [Access the cloud deployed Task 2A by clicking here 🛜](https://reonic-simulation-dashboard.onrender.com/)

-## How to run the code locally if you desire:

 ## `Task 1 `

 ### 1. First begin by downloading the repo.